1958: Cliff Richard played his first concert with the band that later became known as The Shadows, who at the time were known as the Drifters.

 Bing Crosby, singer and actor, was born Harry Lillis Crosby, Jr. in Tacoma, WA in 1903.

-Pete Seeger, folk singer, songwriter, and activist, was born in Manhattan, NY in 1919.
+Pete Seeger, folk singer, songwriter, activist, member of the Weavers, and a solo performer, was born in Manhattan, NY in 1919.

 James Brown, R&B, funk, and soul singer, songwriter, and record producer known as the “Godfather of Soul,” was born in Barnwell, SC in 1933.